 Now that we have our images printed, we're ready to cut.
 Place your image onto a Cricut cutting mat with the image side up.
 I am using a blue LightGrip mat.

-You can see in the photo above that my image looks a little fuzzy around the edges.
-That’s because bleed is on, when it cuts it will be nice and clean.
+You can see in the photo above that my image appears slightly fuzzy around the edges.
+That's because the bleed is on; when it cuts, it will be nice and clean.
 Be sure to place your image onto the mat oriented the same way as it is on your screen.
-Make sure it’s stuck onto your mat really well, I used a brayer.
+Make sure it's stuck onto your mat really well.
+I used a brayer to adhere it.

-Siser recommends you cut this product on the vinyl setting with more pressure.
-If you’re using an Explore Air 2, use the vinyl plus setting on the dial.
-With any Cricut machine, you can choose the vinyl setting in Design Space and then select more pressure.
+Siser recommends cutting this product on the vinyl setting at higher pressure.
+If you're using an Explore Air 2, use the vinyl plus setting on the dial.
+On any Cricut machine, open Design Space, select the vinyl setting, then increase the pressure.

-If you’ve never used EasyColor DTV, I recommend doing a small test cut to make sure you have the right setting for your machine.
+If you've never used EasyColor DTV, I recommend running a small test cut to confirm the correct settings for your machine.

 Load the mat into your machine and press Go.
 Your machine will read the black box around your design and then cut.
 When it's finished, unload the mat.